 Stage 6: margins sink

 Sooner than you think, you will have to acknowledge the havoc all of your discounting has caused.
-With so many customers buying more product at significantly lower prices, you’ve been sacrificing more profit out-of-pocket in an effort to keep up with the increased (and heavily discounted) supply and demand.
+With so many customers buying more at significantly lower prices, you’ve been sacrificing more profit out-of-pocket in an effort to keep up with the increased (and heavily discounted) supply and demand.

 No matter what your business looks like, the costs of continuous discounting aren’t affordable.
 Disenchanted customers with no true loyalty to your brand community will arrive looking for nothing but the cheapest option they can find, and your store will very quickly find itself in the red.